dynamicNerdsSolutions/n8n-git-flow-template/README.md

 ## Development Workflow
 1. **Local Development**
+I recommend using this current repo as a template to start development, but the actual workflows are in a separate repo, located in the local-files/backups repository.
+Allowing more flexibility in production.
+   - Initialize a repo in the `local-files/backups` directory by running `./init-backup-repo.sh`.
+   - Set up git remote as explained from the previous command.
    - Start the local n8n instance using Docker Compose `docker compose up`
    - Create and test your workflows in the n8n interface
-   - Use the `n8n-commit.sh` script to commit your workflows:
+   - Use the `n8n-commit.sh` script to export your workflows.
+They will be exported in local-files/backups
+    - Export only:
         ```bash
+        ./n8n-commit.sh
+        ```
+     -  Export and commit :
+        ```bash
         ./n8n-commit.sh -m "Your commit message"
         ```
+     - Export, commit and push :
+        ```
+        ./n8n-commit.sh -m "Your commit message" -p
+        ```

 2. **Version Control**
-   - Workflows are automatically exported to the `local-files` directory
+   - Workflows are automatically exported to the `local-files/backups` directory
    - Each workflow is saved as a separate JSON file
    - Commit and push changes to your GitHub repository